-Bangchak Corporation PCL constantly values a sound internal control system under the scope of The Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-This year it proceeded with system improvement at the recommendations of EY Corporate Services Ltd., which had been assigned by Bangchak to assess the system and table its recommendations to the Board of Directors and the management for improvement.
+Bangchak Corporation PCL constantly values an effective internal control system under the scope of The Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+This year, it proceeded with system improvement at the recommendations of EY Corporate Services Ltd., which assigned by Bangchak to assess its internal control system before presenting its recommendations to the Board of Directors and the management for improvement.